yntpdotme/100xdevs-full-stack-mastery/0-1/projects/basic-wallet-app/server/README.md

 <br>

-- It uses various routes for different functionalities.
+- This codebase contains the backend logic for the **Wallet** app.

-- Here's an overview:
+- Dive into the codebase to explore the inner workings of Wallet App's backend.

 <br>